 In order, for the three involved institutes, to use the same primary data on capacity, effort, and geographical distribution of the origin of the landings a common database is produced every year, the Danish Fisheries Analyses Database (DFAD).
 This database is a database where data from the register on Danish fishing vessels, data from the Danish logbooks and the catch area declarations database together with data from the Danish sales notes database are merged.
 It is therefore possible to categorise each landing in one fleet segment, in one fishery etc. This database contains most of the information requested in research projects and in relation to fisheries management.
 The DFAD database is yearly updated.

 The design and development of the database has been made in a co-operation between the three above mentioned institutes.

-Data from 1987-2006 are stored in the DFAD database.
-DIFRES is working on applying the Nantes matrix to each trip on DFAD.
+Data from 1987-2007 are stored in the DFAD database.

 Babelfisk